Quezon, Bukidnon: Geography

 The municipality of Quezon is located at the southern portion of the province of Bukidnon.
 It is 55 km from the City of Malaybalay, 149 km from Cagayan de Oro (both via the BUSCO road, bypassing the municipality of Maramag) and 108 km from Davao City.

-Quezon with its large chunks of fertile plains, inland valleys and virgin forest, rolling hills and mountain ranges, is bounded in the south by the municipality of Kitaotao; north by the city of Valencia; west by the municipality of Maramag and Don Carlos and east by the municipality of San Fernando.
+Quezon is bounded in the south by the municipality of Kitaotao; north by the city of Valencia; west by the municipality of Maramag and Don Carlos and east by the municipality of San Fernando.

-The municipality of Quezon has a total land area of 71,128.00 hectares per CAD 895-D with 31 barangays.
+The municipality of Quezon has a total land area of 71128 ha.
 It represents 6.78% of the total land area of the province of Bukidnon.